-5.378 Policy BW1 also requires that the site should be developed to incorporate onsite open space.
+5.399 The policy requires that new open space is provided within the site.
 However, the requirements of the policy do not include more substantial improvements (such as new healthcare facilities) that could benefit public health and therefore the minor positive effect previously recorded for the site in relation to IIA objective 4: health and wellbeing remains applicable.